 Mercedes-Benz Finance North America LLC ("MBFNA" or the "Company") is a limited liability company organized under the laws of Delaware.
-The Company is a wholly-owned subsidiary of Mercedes-Benz North America Corporation ("MBNAC"), which is a wholly-owned subsidiary of Mercedes-Benz Capital Nederland B.V. ("MBCN"), which is in turn a wholly-owned subsidiary of Mercedes-Benz Group AG ("MBGAG").
+The Company is a wholly-owned subsidiary of Mercedes-Benz North America Corporation ("MBNAC"), which is a wholly-owned subsidiary of Mercedes-Benz Capital Investments B.V. ("MBCI"), which is in turn a wholly-owned subsidiary of Mercedes-Benz Group AG ("MBGAG").
+On October 31, 2023, Mercedes-Benz Capital Nederland B.V. ("MBCN") was merged into MBCI; becoming the new parent of MBNAC.
 Its registered office is located at 1209 Orange Street, Wilmington, Delaware 19801, USA.